HomeArticlesComparisonRent vs Buy India

 Rental yield is the annual rent divided by the property value, expressed as a percentage.
 If a Rs 1 crore flat rents for Rs 22,000 per month, the gross rental yield is (22,000 × 12) / 1,00,00,000 = 2.64%.
 Indian metros typically see yields of 2-3.5%, well below home loan interest rates of 8-9%.
 Use our [Rent vs Buy Calculator](/rent-vs-buy-calculator/) to factor yield into your full decision.

-For most Indian properties today, the EMI is 40–60% higher than the equivalent monthly rent.
-On an Rs 80 lakh home in Pune or Bengaluru, the EMI at 8.5% for 20 years is around Rs 55,900, while the same flat rents for Rs 15,000–18,000 per month at a 2.5–3% rental yield.
-The difference of Rs 37,000–40,000 per month, if invested, adds a further financial argument in favour of renting in the short to medium term.
+For most Indian properties today, the EMI runs 40-60% higher than the equivalent monthly rent.
+On an Rs 80 lakh home in Pune or Bengaluru, the EMI at 8.5% for 20 years is around Rs 55,900, while the same flat rents for Rs 15,000-18,000 per month at a 2.5-3% rental yield.
+That gap of Rs 37,000-40,000 per month, if invested, adds a further financial argument for renting in the short to medium term.

-Across Tier-1 cities, residential property has appreciated at roughly 4–8% CAGR over the past decade, with significant variation by micro-market.
-Peripheral areas or new projects in oversupplied markets have sometimes delivered 3–4%, while central locations in supply-constrained cities like South Mumbai or South Delhi have seen 7–10% CAGR.
+Across Tier-1 cities, residential property has appreciated at roughly 4-8% CAGR over the past decade, with real variation by micro-market.
+Peripheral areas or new projects in oversupplied markets have sometimes delivered 3-4%, while central locations in supply-constrained cities like South Mumbai or South Delhi have seen 7-10% CAGR.
 The [Inflation Calculator](/inflation-calculator/) can help you check whether nominal appreciation keeps pace with inflation in your target market.

 Homeowners can claim a deduction of up to Rs 2 lakh per year on home loan interest under Section 24(b) and up to Rs 1.5 lakh on principal repayment under Section 80C.
-Salaried renters can claim House Rent Allowance (HRA) exemption, which for metro employees earning Rs 10 lakh can be Rs 1.2–1.8 lakh annually.
-The actual tax saving from buying is often smaller than advertised because Section 80C is shared with PF, ELSS, and insurance premiums, leaving limited headroom for home loan principal.
+Salaried renters can claim House Rent Allowance (HRA) exemption, which for metro employees earning Rs 10 lakh can run Rs 1.2-1.8 lakh annually.
+The actual tax saving from buying is often smaller than advertised because Section 80C gets shared with PF, ELSS, and insurance premiums, leaving limited headroom for home loan principal.

 Related Articles